richardlt/dockerfiles/README.md

 This project contains sources for all Docker images available at : <https://hub.docker.com/u/richardleterrier/>

+### docker-debpacker

+A docker image that contains debpacker tool from <https://github.com/ovh/cds> project.

 ### docker-xgo

 A docker image to cross-compile Golang project based on <https://github.com/karalabe/xgo> image with more tools.